 “&” is a conditional parameter that shall be present if the <query> parameter is present.

 <query>, if present, represents a series of encoded name-value pairs representing filters for the search.
 See Section 3.81.4.1.2.2.

+The Audit Consumer may indicate the preferred format of the response in the HTTP “Accept” header.

 3.81.4.1.2.1 Date Search Parameters